Second stimulus checks: Where we stand as August ends

 Pelosi said she told White House negotiatiors the Democrats would be willing to meet halfway — at $2.2 trillion — a slight reduction from her last proposal before talks collapsed earlier this month.
 The White House initially offered a $1 trillion deal.

 “We have said again and again that we’re willing to meet them in the middle — $2.2 trillion.
-When they’re willing to do that, we’ll be willing to discuss the particulars,” Pelosi told reporters at the Capitol.
+When they’re willing to do that, we’ll be willing to discuss the particulars,” Pelosi said.

 When the two sides couldn’t agree to terms earlier this month on a wide-ranging package expected to include $1,200 stimulus checks, Trump took actions into his own hands — issuing four executive orders designed to give temporary reprieve, offering $300 in jobless benefits and some other aid.